richardebeling/timetable-display/readme.md

 - `head`: String that's displayed as header.
 Empty equals no header.
 - `foot`: Same, for footer.
 - `padhead`: Add a padding line after the header line
-- `padfoot`: Add a padding line before the footer line
+- `padfoot`: Add a padding line before the footer line.
+Note that the footer will always stick to the bottom of the screen, even without the line, so this shouldn't be necessary.
 - `today`: String, text before all events that happen today.
     Can contain `$date$`, which will be replaced by the current date.
 - `tomorrow`: Same as today, `$date$` will be replaced by the next day's date.
+- `tomorrowbeforeevent`: Bool, if set, the tomorrow text will not be in a seperate line but before the first event on the next day.
 - `untiltext`: Text to render when the "until" modifier is set for an event.
 - `todaycount`: Number of events to display for the current day.
 - `tomorrowcount`: Number of events to display for the next day.